About LightForm, Inc.

 LightForm was the proud recipient of three National

 Institute of Health, SBIR grants.
-These awards
+These awards funded

-funded the development of the PARISS®
+the development of the PARISS® Analytical

-Analytical Hyperspectral Imaging system.
+Hyperspectral Imaging system.

-PARISS was formally introduced to the market at
+PARISS was formally introduced to the market at the

-the Pittsburgh Conference in 1998.
+Pittsburgh Conference in 1998.

 PARISS can now be found in routine use in bio-

-research, medical, physics, chemistry, and
+research, medical, physics, chemistry, and industrial

-industrial laboratories throughout the world.
+laboratories throughout the world.
+Applications using

-Applications using PARISS have appeared on the
+PARISS have appeared on the covers of four journals

-covers of four journals (see opposite)
+(see opposite)

 Uses include: photo-luminescence, solar coatings,

-cyanobacteria detection, micro-plastics,
+cyanobacteria detection, micro-plastics, nanoparticle

-nanoparticle characterization, spectral
+characterization, spectral histopathology, spectral

-histopathology, spectral fluorescence imaging, and
+fluorescence imaging, and many industrial QC

-many industrial QC applications that require
+applications that require spectroscopic

-spectroscopic characterization of micron and sub-
+characterization of micron and sub-micron targets.

 Founder highlights